chef/chef-web-docs/chef_master/source/config_rb_client.rst

    The maximum size (in bytes) of a diff file created by the chef-client.
 Default value: ``1000000``.

 ``disable_event_logger``
    Enable or disable sending events to the Microsoft Windows "Application" event log.
 When ``false``, events are sent to the Microsoft Windows "Application" event log at the start and end of a chef-client run, and also if a chef-client run fails.
 Set to ``true`` to disable event logging.
-Default value: ``true``.
+Default value: ``false``.

-   Changed in Chef Client 12.0.
+   Changed in Chef Client 12.0 to send events to the Microsoft Windows "Application" event log by default.

 ``enable_reporting``
    Cause the chef-client to send data to the Chef server for use with Reporting.